tokenfleet/docs/docs/legal/investment_risks.md

 ## 3. Operational Risk

 3.1.
-The success of your investment depends on the ability of Reliable Route to effectively manage the luxury car assets, including acquisition, maintenance, and rental operations.
+The success of your investment depends on the ability of Token Fleet to effectively manage the luxury car assets, including acquisition, maintenance, and rental operations.

 3.2.
 Any operational failures, such as damage to the cars or disruptions in the rental process, could negatively impact your investment returns.